 [Ed Note: There were 2 other committee members who resigned at the AGM who we would also like to thank.
 These are PG, who served for the last 2 years and also made an invaluable contribution to the village history evening and also LJ, a valued committee member for the past year who was very active with the car boot sale and behind the scenes.]

-CMH presented outstanding expenses of £70 due to S.
+CMH presented outstanding expenses of £70 due to SD.

 ACTION: CMH to make payment